noviachen/LEDE-build/README.md

 A template for building OpenWrt with GitHub Actions

+## Modified

+- Change default IP to 10.172.88.1
+- Chage default theme to Argon
+- Add several new plugins

 ## Usage

 - Click the [Use this template](https://github.com/P3TERX/Actions-OpenWrt/generate) button to create a new repository.